dantosXD/coastaldraftlines/src/pages/index.md

   - type: section_testimonials
     title: Testimonials
     section_id: testimonials
+    subtitle: >-
-    subtitle: 'We deliver the best products and services, but don''t take our word for it'
+      We deliver the best products and services, but don't take our word for it.
+      Here is what our customers say
     col_number: three
     testimonials:
       - type: testimonial